 Duration: 8 weeks, Summer 2022.
 Dates flexible.
 Open to Part-Time or Full-Time depending on candidate’s availability.

 The Opportunity – About USCIB:

-USCIB promotes open markets, competitiveness and innovation, sustainable development and corporate responsibility, supported by international engagement and regulatory coherence.
+Founded in 1945, USCIB promotes open markets, competitiveness and innovation, sustainable development and corporate responsibility, supported by international engagement and regulatory coherence.
 Its members include U.S.-based global companies and professional services firms from every sector of our economy, with operations in every region of the world.
-As the U.S. affiliate of the International Chamber of Commerce, the International Organization of Employers and Business at OECD, USCIB provides business views to policy makers and regulatory authorities worldwide, and works to facilitate international trade and investment.
-More information is available at www.uscib.org.
+With a unique global network encompassing the International Chamber of Commerce, the International Organization of Employers and the Business and Industry Advisory Committee to the OECD, USCIB provides business views to policy makers and regulatory authorities worldwide, and works to facilitate international trade and investment.
+More at www.uscib.org

 Main areas of responsibility: